 The health care provider will perform a physical exam and ask about your symptoms.
 You will also be asked about medicines and substances you are taking.

 Tests that may be ordered include:

 Medicine is usually successful in treating prolactinoma.
 Some people have to take these medicines for life.
-Other people can stop taking the medicines after a few years, especially if their tumor was small when it was discovered or has disappeared from the MRI.
+Other people can stop taking the medicines after 2 to 3 years, especially if their tumor was small (less than 1 centimeter) when it was discovered or has disappeared from the MRI.
 But there is a risk that the tumor may grow and produce prolactin again, especially if it was a large tumor.

 A large prolactinoma can sometimes get larger during pregnancy.

 Surgery may be done for any of the following:

 Radiation is usually only used in people with prolactinoma that continues to grow or gets worse after both medicine and surgery have been tried.
 Radiation may be given in the form of: